 Marmaduke took over Walker’s troops and was never disciplined for killing his fellow officer.

-The Federals spent the next few days trying to lay a pontoon bridge across the Arkansas River.
-Confederate cavalry under Colonel Archibald Dobbin, Walker’s replacement, tried contesting the bridge-building, but it was completed nonetheless by the end of the 9th.
+Steele, unaware that he outnumbered Price, continued to rely on Davidson’s cavalry to find a way around the Confederate flank while spending the next few days trying to lay a pontoon bridge across the Arkansas River.
+Confederate cavalry under Colonel Archibald Dobbin, Walker’s replacement, tried to contest the bridge-building, but it was completed nonetheless by the end of the 9th.
 Steele’s infantry would demonstrate against the Confederate defenses north of the river while Davidson’s cavalry would cross the river and attack Little Rock from the south.

 The Federals feigned a crossing farther downriver, prompting Dobbin to cover that area and leave his force too small to contest the actual crossing.
 Davidson slowly pushed the Confederates back until they made a stand at Bayou Fourche, five miles below Little Rock.
 Marmaduke’s men arrived to reinforce Dobbin, but they could only temporarily halt the Federal momentum.
 Price ordered his remaining forces to abandon the north bank of the Arkansas.